 That said, here are some favorites:

 The Lansinoh Breastfeeding Bottles with NaturalWave Nipples are very highly rated and are our current top pick — for both formula-fed and breastfed babies alike.
-Supposedly, this bottle helps to reduce nipple confusion (important for babies who are also breastfed) because it mimics the breast, guiding infants through actions they usually take when nursing.
+These bottles (like many) are specifically designed to help to reduce nipple confusion (important for babies who are also breastfed) because the nipple mimics the breast, guiding infants through actions they usually take when nursing.
 In addition, the nipple on this bottle is soft, flexible, and has a slightly sloped shape, which researchers say is easier for many babies to latch onto and maintain a proper seal.

 These are also a top choice for babies with colic or gas issues (let’s be honest: what baby doesn’t have gas issues??).
 Lansinoh uses an Air Ventilation System, which works to reduce excess air intake, thereby decreasing the occurrences of spit-up, gas bubbles, and colic.